Images Depict Mature Plants

 Classic rose-shaped flowers bloom in cherry red from early spring to the first frost.
-Red Double Knock Out Rose has superior drought tolerance once established, it has the toughness and disease resistance for which the family is known.
+The Red Double Knockout rose bush has superior drought tolerance once established, it has the toughness and disease resistance for which the family is known.
 A vibrant color that perks up any landscape.

-Double Red Knock Out Roses are excellent for planting as a low hedge shrub.
-In fact, this rose blooms over 9 months throughout the year; longer than the standard Knockout Rose.
+Double Red Knock Out Rose bushes are excellent for planting as a low hedge.
+In fact, this rose bush blooms over 9 months of the year.
 Double Red Knock Out is self-cleaning so there's no need to deadhead.
-This flowering bush is black spot and powdery-mildew resistant.
+This flowering bush is black spot and powdery mildew resistant.